nsouzarj/cra-frontend/DOCKER.md

 1. Ensure the backend is accessible from the container
 2. Check the API URL configuration in the environment files
 3. Verify network connectivity between containers if using Docker networks
+4. Check that the Nginx reverse proxy configuration is correct

+### Database Connection Issues

+If the backend cannot connect to the database:
+1. Verify that the database container is running
+2. Check the database connection parameters in the backend service
+3. Ensure the database credentials are correct

 ## Best Practices